leonard-ramos27/Personal-Portfolio/README.md

-# My Personal Portfolio Built using React and Tailwind
+# My Personal Portfolio Website

-This is the code for my personal portfolio website showcasing the projects I've created.
-Built using React and Tailwind CSS.
+This is the code for my personal portfolio website showcasing some of the projects I've created.

+Tools used:

+- ReactJS
+- Tailwind CSS
+- Vite
+- Framer Motion